cahilltr/COMP116IntoToComputerSecurity/README.md

 - The vulnerability lies in the affected web application, not the victim’s browser or the site hosting the CSRF.
 - Prevent via CSRF token whish can be challenged with each request.
   - These tokens should be per session at a minimum and can be per request

+#### Cross-Site Request Forgeries and You (Coding Horror) - https://blog.codinghorror.com/cross-site-request-forgeries-and-you/
+- If your web site is vulnerable to XSRF, you're in good company.
+Digg, GMail, and Wikipedia have all been successfully attacked this way before.

+#### CSRF Attacks - What They Are and How to Defend Against Them (Acunetix) - https://www.acunetix.com/websitesecurity/csrf-attacks/